What is indemnity and what is the test for indemnity?

 Can solicitor and client costs amount to full indemnity for all expenses incurred by a party in respect of a proceeding?
 (Newfoundland and Labrador, Canada)

-What are the duties of an executor?
+What is the test for assessing the merits of a commercial transaction?
 (Newfoundland and Labrador, Canada)

-What is the effect of an Order-in-council for the transfer of administration and control of land?
+What is the purpose of the Law Society Act, 1999?
 (Newfoundland and Labrador, Canada)

 X